$35.5K in Scholarships

 " During my time at UNL, I’ve had opportunities to take part in a variety of internships and research opportunities.
 One of my most memorable experiences has been my time spent working for the Platte Basin Timelapse Project (PBT).
 PBT uses various forms of multimedia to document change over time, and tell stories throughout the Platte River basin.
 The project has over fifty time-lapse cameras set up across the Basin, in Nebraska, Colorado, and Wyoming. "

 Each semester, students who have attained high academic achievements may qualify to be on the Dean's List.
-Each student on this list has earned a semester GPA of at least a 3.70 in a minimum of 12 graded hours.
+Each student on this list has earned a semester GPA of at least a 3.75 in a minimum of 12 graded hours.
+View current list and requirements.

 - Spring 2021: 84 Students